aaron-grau/curic/html-css/projects/aa_times/skeleton/README.md

 Open the `_gear_dropdown.html.erb` file where we have created the HTML structure of the dropdown.
 Notice the classes used to divide the different unordered lists and the span elements for the subtitles.

-- Render the partial as a child of the gear button using `<%= render partial: 'shared/gear_dropdown' %>`
+- Render the partial as a child of the list element with the gear icon using `<%= render partial: 'shared/gear_dropdown' %>`
 - Click the gear icon to test the toggling of the `hidden` class.

 Style the dropdown in `_gear_dropdown.scss` according to the screenshot: